Review of Wishbone Dry Dog Food

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Judging by its ingredients alone, Wishbone Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Wishbone Dog Food appears to be an above-average dry product.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a dry product containing a significant amount of meat.

-Wishbone is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Wishbone is a grain-free dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.